 Reimagining the future of Downsview together

 The Company is working with Northcrest Developments to plan a large portion of the Downsview lands, a sector that includes the airport, Sheppard and Chesswood districts and a portion of the Allen lands, representing one of the largest redevelopment sites in Toronto.
-With the airport slated to close in 2023 and the subway extension complete, there’s an important opportunity to revisit the land use and development framework for the Downsview Lands.
+With the airport slated to close at the end of 2023 and the subway extension complete, there’s an important opportunity to revisit the land use and development framework for the Downsview Lands.
 Northcrest Developments, a subsidiary of the Public Sector Pension Investment Board (PSPIB), and Canada Lands Company are working together to create a comprehensive planning framework for the future of the site.
 Downsview Park is not formally part of the planning process but will be enhanced as it will continue to be the heart of the community.

 Canada Lands and Northcrest are striving to achieve a future that demonstrates how to build sustainable, resilient, vibrant, healthy and complete communities.
 A key part of the process involves working closely with residents and communities, as well as a wide range of community stakeholders, through the planning and development process.
 Canada Lands and Northcrest are committed to working with the community and respecting the public interest over the long term.